contentauth/c2pa-rs/docs/supported-formats.md

 # Supported file formats

-The following table summarizes the media (asset) file formats that the CAI Rust library supports.
-Other libraries in the SDK support the same set of formats, unless noted otherwise.
+The following table summarizes the supported media (asset) file formats.
+This information is based on what the Rust library supports; other libraries in the SDK support the same formats, unless noted otherwise.

  | Extensions    | MIME type                                                                     |